walkor/workerman-manual/resource/doc/en/README.md

 Workerman supports both Linux and Windows systems.
 The Windows version of Workerman **does not rely on any extensions** and only requires the PHP environment to be properly configured.
 For details on installing and important considerations for the Windows version of Workerman, please see [Windows Users Must Read](https://www.workerman.net/windows).

 ## Client
-WorkerMan's communication protocol is open and customizable.
-Therefore, in theory, WorkerMan can communicate with clients on any platform using any protocol.
+Workerman's communication protocol is open and customizable.
+Therefore, in theory, Workerman can communicate with clients on any platform using any protocol.
 When developing clients, users can complete communication with the server based on the corresponding communication protocol.